MootSeeker/STM32_Embedded_CPP/README.md

     git clone https://github.com/MootSeeker/STM32_Embedded_CPP.git
     cd STM32_Embedded_CPP
     ```

-2. Open the project in STM32CubeIDE or your preferred development environment.
+2. Open in STM32CubeIDE.

-3. Build and upload the project to your STM32 board.
+3. Build and upload to your STM32 board.

-### Running Examples

-Navigate to the `examples/` directory and choose an example to run.
-Each example has its own README file with instructions on how to build and execute it.

-### Documentation

-Detailed documentation for the project can be found in the `docs/` directory.
-This includes:

-- GPIO Class Documentation
-- How to add new peripherals
-- Troubleshooting guide

 ## Contributing

 Contributions are welcome!
-Please fork the repository and use a feature branch.
-Pull requests are accepted.
+Please fork the repository, create a feature branch, commit your changes, and open a pull request.

-1. Fork the repository.
-2. Create a new feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Create a new Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Special thanks to the open-source community for providing the tools and resources that made this project possible.
-- Thanks to the STM32 team for their excellent HAL and development tools.

 ## Contact